br3ndonland/R-proteomics-Nrf1/R-proteomics-Nrf1.md

 ### Diets and treatments

 We then fed the mice their standard chow diet, or a Paigen diet which contains additional ingredients to promote accumulation of cholesterol in the liver.
 We also had a group of mice that received treatment with the drug Bortezomib, as a positive control for Nrf1 activation.
-Bortezomib, a proteasome inhibitor, is a compound known to activate the genetic transcriptional functions of Nrf1.
+Bortezomib is a pharmaceutical compound known to activate the genetic transcriptional functions of Nrf1 by inhibiting the proteasome.

 ### Liver ER fraction and HA IP